Skip to main content

 What Is the Texas Ag Exemption?
 Quick Answer + Where to Go Next

 What is an ag exemption in Texas?
-Discover how to qualify your land for agricultural tax valuation, the types of activities that count, and steps to apply in your county.
+Learn how your land qualifies for agricultural tax valuation, which activities count, and how to apply in your county.

 Longhorn cattle grazing on a lush green pasture on a sunny day